lebashir/data-structures/README.md

 ### Breadth First Search

-- Search across the rows of parent nodes (sibling nodes)
+- Search across the rows of parent nodes (sibling nodes).
-- Go across the tree
+- Order of the return data is across the tree sibling rows.

 ### Depth First Search

-- Go down tree vertically to search
+- Go down tree vertically to search.
 - 3 Main Orders styles of DFS:
     - InOrder
     - PreOrder
     - PostOrder

+## Heaps

+Heaps are a special kind of tree in which the tree is a complete binary tree.

+There are two types of heaps:
+- **MaxBinaryHeap**: Parent nodes are always larger than child nodes.
+- **minBinaryHeap**: Parent nodes are always smaller than child nodes.

+## Binary Heaps
+Binary heaps are as compact as possible.
+All the children of each node are as full as they can be and left children are filled out first.

+Binary Heaps are used to implement Priority Queues, which are **very** commonly used data structures.
+Binary heaps are also used quite a bit with **graph traversal** algorithms.

+### Max Binary Heaps:
+- Each parent has at most two child nodes.
+- The value of each parent node is **always** greater than its child nodes.
+- The parent is greater than the children, but there are no guarantees between sibling nodes.

+### Min Binary Heaps:
+- Each parent has at most two child nodes.
+- The value of each parent node is **always** less than its child nodes.
+- The parent is less than the children, but there are no guarantees between sibling nodes.